 No coursework or controlled assessment is required.

-The new 4365 specification (from 2012) contains a greater emphasis on “problem”-solving – that is to say, questions are more likely to be given a “real world” context.
+The AQA 4365 specification contains an emphasis on “problem”-solving – that is to say, questions are more likely to be given a “real world” context.
 This should make them easier to grasp and visualize while the underlying mathematical skills remain the same.

 Within GCSE Home Schooling there are the following subjects